philippebonita/caseManagementDemo/README.md

 This implementation requires an event handler described in the RestAPIExtension _caseEventHandler_.

-This event handler is automatically deployed on the target platform when launching the maven build command. it requires specific dependencies which are not available in the maven sp repo currently (to be integrated into the maven sp repo from 7.8). for 7.7.0 it must be get from _repositories.rd.lan_ server (added at the end of the end of the pom.xml) : *you must ensure to have access to the machine repositories.rd.lan*
+This event handler is automatically deployed on the target platform when launching the maven build command. it requires specific dependencies which are not available in the maven sp repo 7.7.0 (should be integrated into the maven sp repo from 7.8). for 7.7.0 it must be get from _repositories.rd.lan_ server (added at the end of the end of the pom.xml) : **you must ensure to have access to the machine _repositories.rd.lan_**

 #### configuration for event handler auto-deployment at build